 Third, allogeneic stem cell treatment is a non-invasive procedure for a patient animal.

-In some cases, this could be a deal-breaker, because in both human and veterinary medicine there are cases when any invasive procedure done to a patient has some risks, and in some cases, any kind of invasive procedure is nearly impossible to apply.
+In some cases, this could be a deal-breaker, because in both human and veterinary medicine there are cases when an invasive procedure is done to a patient has some risks, and in some cases, any kind of invasive procedure is nearly impossible to apply.

 Therefore, an allogeneic stem cell therapy is sometimes better for animals that are in a very bad condition and cannot allow an invasive procedure to be applied.